arshad10244/boquetCreator/README.md

 # Bouquet Creator

 **Bouquet Creator** is a PHP CLI based script which creates bouquet by utilizing bouquet specs and list of flowers.
 If bouquet has extra space left, it randomly adds random quantities of available bouquets.
 The script uses OOP Structure and is written in core php.
 It uses composer for auto-loading classes with namespaces via psr-4.
+I've used loops instead of array_map as it seems loops work faster on certain arrays compared to array_map.
 The details of files are below

 ## Requirements
 PHP 5.6+ with CLI support and it must be present in your PATH variable